abiosoft/colima/README.md

 To provide container runtimes on macOS with minimal setup.

-## Project Status

-⚠️ The project is still in active early stage development and updates may introduce breaking changes.

 ## What is with the name?

 Colima means Containers in [Lima](https://github.com/lima-vm/lima).